dshean/pygeotools/README.md

 ## Disclaimer

 This originated as a poorly-written, poorly-organized personal repo that I am finally cleaning up and distributing.
-There are some things that work very well, and other things that were hastily written for a one-off task several years ago.
+There are some useful things that work very well, other things that were hastily written for a one-off task several years ago, and some confusing things that were never finished.
+I have no tests.
+The minor changes needed for migration to this repo have undoubtedly broken some things.

+Contributions, bug reports, and general feedback are all welcome.
+My time is limited, I have bad habits, and I could really use some help.
+Thanks in advance.

-This was all originally developed for Python 2.X, but should now work with Python 3.X thanks to [@dlilien](https://github.com/dlilien)
+This was all originally developed for Python 2.X, but should now also work with Python 3.X thanks to [@dlilien](https://github.com/dlilien)

 ## License